LucaDiFiori/CPP---Module---02/README.md

 ```

 ## Convert a fixed-point number back to a real number
-When you want to convert a fixed-point number back to a real number (from its scaled integer form), you divide by 2^8 which is equivalent to a right shift by 8 bits.
+When you want to convert a fixed-point number back to a real number (from its scaled integer form), you divide (couse the fixed-point is stored as an int) by 2^8 which is equivalent to a right shift by 8 bits.

 For instance, dividing by 2^8 (256) can be written as:
 ```C++